dvillaj/dvillaj.github.com/_posts/2015-10-21-import-data-from-twitter.md

 minutes:    10
 ---

-# Importing data from Twitter with python and tweepy

 <img src="/images/import-data-from-twitter/tweepy.png" alt="Twitter logo" style="width: 800px;" align="left"/>

 [Twitter](https://twitter.com) provides an API that lets you download data from this social network.
 To do this we will use python and the library [tweepy](https://github.com/tweepy/tweepy).